National Terrorism Advisory System: Background

-The Homeland Security Advisory System was created in response to the 9/11 attacks by the of George W. Bush administration.
+The Homeland Security Advisory System was created in response to the 9/11 attacks by the George W. Bush administration.
 After its announcement, Peter T. King, a Republican Representative from New York, said that the color-based assessments were useful at the time of their creation but that a more specific system was now needed.
 The five-level color system has been criticized as being vague and ineffective, and alert levels have rarely changed from the yellow ("elevated") and orange ("high") levels.

 Mississippi Democratic Representative Bennie Thompson said that the color codes were often better at causing "Americans to be scared" rather than at telling citizens "the reason, how to proceed, or for how long to be on alert."
 The color-coded system has also been ridiculed by television comedians and shows such as Saturday Night Live.

 In July 2009, Napolitano created a task force to reassess the scale and concluded that the Homeland Security Advisory System was unclear and lacked public support, and the task force recommended discontinuing the scale.
 In November 2010, the Department of Homeland Security submitted a draft plan to overhaul the color system and create what one official called "a system that communicates precise, actionable information based on the latest intelligence."